-Monitoring structures by AE techniques could detect the onset and evolution of stress-induced cracks into materials (metals, non-metals, composites) and the crack opening is accompanied by the acoustic emission of elastic waves that propagate within the bulk of the materials and structures.
+Monitoring structures by AE techniques could detect the onset and evolution of stress-induced cracks into materials

+(metals, non-metals, composites) and the crack opening is accompanied by the acoustic emission of elastic waves that propagate within the bulk of the materials and structures.
 These waves (AE) can be captured and recorded by transducers, type AE sensors, applied to the surface of the structural elements and provide the material behavior at mechanical stresses, fatigue and vibrations.

-Crack initiation into material was determined by the appearance of the AE signal at low stretch stress levels.
-After the crack initiated, the AE signals around the zero stress were thought to be caused by crack-face grinding when the cracks were closed.

-By these experimental works one can determine practical information concerning the strength of different type of materials, their mechanical limits at different stretch values.
+Crack initiation into material is determined by the appearance of the AE signal at low stretch stress levels.
+After the crack initiated, the AE signals around the zero stress could be the cause by crack-face grinding when the cracks are closed.
+By experimental works one can determine practical information concerning the strength of different type of materials, their mechanical limits at different stretch values.
 More, it can obtain practical information about AE of monitories complex construction structures, such as: bridges, containers fulfilled with liquids, etc., in order to prevent their possible breaking due to hostile environmental (shocks, long time vibrations, bending, temperature differences, etc.).